statisticalbiotechnology/cb2030/questions/pca.md

 1. What are some good ways to identify an optimal number of reduced dimensions?
 > The amount of explained variation is a typical mean to identify which components that are relevant.

+## Covariation

+1. * I don't really get the covariance matrix.
+Do we have to compute that to be able to perform PCA?
+> No.
+   * Why would we need to look at the covariation of each pair of data points?
+In the explanations of PCA you just look for the dimensions that explains most of the variance.
+> Yes that is all a PCA does for you, it finds a rotation where the the variance in the data is best explained in order of the principal components.
+  * Is it that when this is done computationally (and not by eye as in the explanations) the best way to compute this is to base it on calculations of covariance between all data points?
+> No, there is no separate covariance calculations involved.
+Just let the SVD do its job.
+In practice the PCA replaces linear combinations of covarying variables with new variables.

+## Dimensionality Reduction

+1. When doing a dimensionality reduction using PCA it is said that it involves "zeroing out" one or more of the smallest principal components.
+Are these considered outliers or why is it necessary to "zero out" these?
+Also, what exactly does it mean to "zero out"?
+> VanderPlas means that you can make a dimensionality reduction of your problem by just selecting a subset of the principal components.

 ## Number of PC's to extract.

 1. When PCA is used in machine learning do we need to do dimensional reduction to 3D or 2D or can they handle higher dimensions?
 And does a higher dimension generally show a clearer picture than a lower dimension?